Creativity and the unconscious illustrated

 As someone deeply interested in creativity and imagination, I’ve always been curious about what the depths of our minds could look like.
 I also happen to be one of those people obsessed with the sea.
-I’ve been an ocean-paddling enthusiast for most of my adult life and during my stretches on the water I can’t help noticing parallels between the psyche and the sea.
+I’m an ocean-paddling enthusiast and the days spent on the water inspired me to make a visual metaphor of the unconscious and it’s relationship to artistic creativity.

-It is also worth bearing in mind not to take metaphors literally.
-While metaphors do help to illuminate, they can also distort, because no single image could ever capture the psyche entirely.
+I hope that others interested in creativity might find this model helpful and insighful in understanding their own creativity from a psychological stand point.
+It is worth bearing in mind though, not to take metaphors literally.
+While they do help to illuminate, they can also distort, because no single image could ever capture the psyche entirely.

 Why metaphors matter?

-An illustration can go a long way toward making complicated ideas intuitive.
-I put a fair deal of effort into creating an image that would feel at home in a psychology book and came up with an isometric, transparent 3D-diorama of the psyche as a vertical slice of ocean.
+An illustration as a metaphor can go a long way toward making complicated ideas intuitive.
+For this visualization, I decided to depict the psyche as a vertical, transparent slice of ocean.
 I am a visual person and, in addition to being a photographer, work as a graphic designer as well, so I really get a kick out of thinking visually and fleshing out ideas this way, as opposed to a simple stick figure diagram.
-An illustrated interpretation of the unconscious deserves to have some depth in the visual execution as well.
-It doesn’t need to look like a PowerPoint pie-chart.

 We cannot look at the human mind directly, so an analogy helps to visualize it.
 The ocean turns out to be a surprisingly accurate representation of the psyche’s different components and how they interact.